SeSartaj/geov_hosting/README.md

 - [] map settings should be stored with user account or on the localhost.
 - [] add new marker
 - [x] when a plot is clicked show popup displaying time series data of that plot
-- [] use highcharts and get configs from mr. zakir
+- [x] use highcharts and get configs from mr. zakir
 - [] ESA Sen-ET (explore it) manual
 - [] Preline U
-- [] collapsable sidebar
 - [] translation translation file (i18n library) (ask zakir)
 - [] for design use kendo-react-ui with tailwindcss
 - [] npm i @formatjs/intl